Meaningful dialogues with inspiring eco practitioners & academics!

 NB.
-Most recent interviews appear first.
-Would you like to be interviewed or to nominate someone you know well?
+Most recent interviews & presentations appear first.
+Would you like to be interviewed/make a presentation or to nominate someone?
 Contact us!

 "...there is so much focus at the moment on the environmental aspects of sustainability, whereby the rest seems to be forgotten"